tomberget/github-actions-workshop/lessons/006-speeding-up-workflows.md

       - name: Setup Node.js with caching
         uses: actions/setup-node@v4
         with:
-          node-version: '20'
+          node-version: "20"
-          cache: 'npm'  # 🚀 This one line can save 1-2 minutes!
+          cache: "npm" # 🚀 This one line can save 1-2 minutes!

       - name: Install dependencies
         run: |